zhiruozzr/zhiruozzr.github.io/_pages/cv.md

 ### Seminar Presentations

 - **2024** – The University of Adelaide SEPP HDR Internal Seminar
-- **2023** – School of Economics and Public Policy “Brainbag” Workshop, The University of Adelaide
+- **2023** – School of Economics and Public Policy Brown Bag Workshop, The University of Adelaide

 ---